Sero7777/foodClassifierML/README.md

+# -- The server is not running anymore --

 # Hotdog/Not Hotdog Classifier

-Classifying images into hotdog/not hotdog categories using CNN and Keras
+Classifying images into hotdog/not hotdog categories using CNN and Keras.
+Build from scratch, we did not use any pre-built models.

 ## Installation and usage guidelines (plug and play)